Army of the Mughal Empire: Female palace guards

-During the Mughal Dynasty, urdubegis were the class of women assigned to protect the emperor and inhabitants of the zenana, or Harem of the emperor.
-Because the women of the Mughal court lived sequestered under purdah, the administration of their living quarters was run entirely by women.
-The division of the administrative tasks was dictated largely by the vision of Akbar, who organized his zenana of over 5,000 noble women and servants.
+Urdubegis were women assigned to protect the emperor and inhabitants of the Emperor's zenana, (harem).
+The women of the Mughal court were sequestered under purdah, so their living quarters were run entirely by women.
+The division of administrative tasks was dictated largely by Akbar, whose zenana numbered over 5,000 noble women and servants.

-The women tasked with the protection of the zenana were commonly of Habshi, Tatar, Turk and Kashmiri origin.
+The women who protected the zenana were commonly of Habshi, Tatar, Turk and Kashmiri origin.
 Kashmiri women were selected because they did not observe purdah.
-Many of the women were purchased as slaves, and trained for their positions.
+Many were purchased as slaves.

-They are mentioned as early as the reigns of Babur and Humayun, and were proficient in weapons combat, specifically the lance, and archery.
-Mughal emperors spent a great deal of their leisure time in the zenana, and slept there at night, therefore the women assigned to protect the women's quarters were also part of the larger system in place to protect the emperor.
-During Babur's and Humayun's reign, when the Mughal throne was not sufficiently consolidated, the harem was mobile, following wherever the Emperor went next.
-Accordingly, it was necessary to have the range of trustworthy female guards and thus, the army of Urdubegis were constituted.
-They also followed the harem during excursions and sieges, and kept guard in the palace mansions were the Emperor's male soldiers were prohibited from entering.
-Many of these warriors ascended the ranks with time, or were granted a promotion by the Emperor in return for a favour.
-For instance, Bibi Fatima, the only known Urdubegi, was first a wet-nurse in Humayun's period, but was promoted to the rank of an Urdubegi by his son Akbar.
+They are mentioned as early as the reigns of Babur and Humayun, and were proficient in the lance and bow.
+Emperors spent a great deal of their leisure time in the zenana, and slept there.
+The women assigned to protect the women's quarters were part of the larger system to protect the emperor.
+During Babur's and Humayun's reign, when the Mughal throne was not consolidated, the harem was mobile, traveling with the Emperor.
+Accordingly, it was necessary to have trustworthy guards and thus, the army of Urdubegis was constituted.
+They accompanied the harem during excursions and sieges, and kept guard in the palace mansions were the Emperor's male soldiers were prohibited from entering.
+Warriors ascended the ranks, or were granted a promotion by the Emperor in return for a favour.
+For instance, Bibi Fatima, the only known Urdubegi, was first a wet-nurse in Humayun's period, but was promoted to the rank of an Urdubegi by Akbar.

-From the large number of women who have served as the Urdubegis under Mughal rule, we only know the name of one, that is Bibi Fatima.
-Her name is mentioned by Gulbadan-Begum, Humayun's half-sister, who wrote his biography the Humayun-nama.
-It is interesting, how in all other biographies, written by male authors, we do not find exclusive mention of an Urdubegi.
-In the wake of the colonial gaze interpreting history, the harem became a definite orientalist, and exotic space, from wherein the mention of the Urdubegis were removed.
-The harem came to largely symbolise the Mughal monarch's sexual playground, and its complexities were reduced under such a biased historical analysis.
+Despite the large number of Urdubegis, the name of only one is known: Bibi Fatima.
+She is mentioned by Gulbadan-Begum, Humayun's half-sister, who wrote of her in his autobiography the Humayun-nama.